algorithmiaio/dev-center/_pages/integrations/aws_lambda.md

     teaser: /language_logos/aws_lambda.svg
 ---

+This guide currently covers NodeJS on Lambda.
+Until the Python Blueprint is completed, please refer to our simplified [guide to Webhooks using Python on Lambda](./webhooks).
+{: .notice-info}

 AWS Lambda is a compute service that runs your code in response to events and automatically manages the compute resources for you, making it easy to build applications that respond quickly to new information.